Print this out and keep a hard copy

 until the work is done and inspections are signed off.

-party sent them.
-You sign a contract, insurance won't pay, and they rob
+trusted party sent them.
+You sign a contract, insurance won't pay, and

 - Don't underestimate the need